vahidbaharvand/test4z/README.md

 # Test4z Sample
-The Test4z sample project contains client-side installation of Test4z as well as a series of sample tests that use the Test4z API to run tests on data sets on your z/OS system.
+The Test4z sample project contains the client-side installation of Test4z and a series of sample tests that use the Test4z API to run tests on data sets on your z/OS system.

 Test4z leverages z/OSMF and Zowe to facilitate batch application testing for files on the z/OS platform.
 Test4z lets you perform certain operations on your data sets from a client machine.
 Currently, the following operations are supported:
 * **Compare** records contained in two different data sets.
 * **Search** through records in a data set.
-* **Update** records in a dataset
+* **Update** records in a dataset.
-* **Copy** data set with filter, skip, limit possibilities
+* **Copy** data sets with the possibility of filtering, skipping, and limiting.

 ## Getting Started
 Follow these instructions to set up the Test4z Sample project on your local machine.